TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 **Information:** You can load spike sorting results from Mountainsort 5 and Spyking Circus 2 with the SpikeInterface GUI too.
 However, this is done in the 'Spike Detection and Sorting' window by changing the spike sorting parameter.
 Activate the checkboxes to open the SpikeInterface GUI and optionally to load spike sorting results to not have to wait for the spike sorting itself to finish again.

-> ### **How to Install the Decompression .dll for Maxwell Biosystems MEA .h5 files**
+> ### **How to load Biosystems MEA .h5 files**
 >
-In order to be able to extract MEA .h5 data files in any library you have to 'install' a .dll file by adding it to the environmental variables in windows.
+In order to be able to extract MEA .h5 data files in any library you have to 'install' a .dll file provided by Maxwell biosystems by adding it to the environmental variables in windows.
 Follow the instructions provided here: https://share.mxwbio.com/d/5b5017febe354c8e942a/files/?p=%2FMxW%20-%20Installing%20the%20Decompression%20Library%20to%20load%20MaxLab%20Live%20Recordings.pdf

+Besides this you need to install SpikeInterface in an anaconda environment.
+Follow instructions above how to do that, it will work for Maxwell MEA data extraction as well.
+When you select a recording and extract it, you are being asked for the python.exe file in the anaconda environment you installed SpikeInterface in.

 > ### **About Performance**
 >